12 Dog Gifts Dog Owners Actually Want (Tested and Approved)

 #10: Julius-K9 Harness & Leash Set for Active Dogs

-Your golden retriever bolts toward the park, the leash cuts into your palm, and you’re basically waterskiing down the sidewalk in your good jeans.
+You’re chasing your golden retriever to the park and the leash is cutting into your hand, and you’re water skiing down the sidewalk in your good jeans.

 That is the exact hell this set solves.